 The observed dynamics of structural variations in the KHV genomes during cell culture passages where selection pressures are virtually non-existent may indicate an accumulation of DVGs impacting the pathogenicity.
 Indeed, Klafack et al. (2019) showed that serial passages significantly attenuated this infectious virus.
 This attenuation was associated with a truncated KHV genome bearing a 1.3-kb deletion that removes the majority of the ORF150.
 A very recent study showed that partial or complete depletion of ORF150 leads to a clear attenuation of the virus.
 It also brought in vivo evidence that ORF150 may down-regulate the inflammatory response of carp to enhance viral proliferation, thus confirming a key role of ORF150 product in KHV virulence (Klafack et al., 2022 submitted).
-ORF150 .
+ORF150 encodes a protein with a RING domain that is predicted to have the size of 628 amino acids (Li et al, 2015; Aoki et al, 2007).
+This RING gene contains the HC (C3HC4) types RING structure which is involved in the ubiquitination pathway by acting as the E3 ubiquitin-protein ligase (Aoki et al., 2007; He and Kwang 2008).
+Viruses encode RING E3s to evade host immune responses and also hijack the host’s RING E3s to enhance their replication (Zhang et al.,2018)..
 In aquatic viruses, RING family genes have been reported to be involved in virus latency, replication, and host protein degradation (Shekar and Venugopal 2019; Wang et al., 2021).

 As previously observed, the most significant difference affecting all viral haplotypes between P78 and P99 was around the ORF150.
 For this reason, we focused on this interesting region to determine the passage number at which the presence of the deletion inversion first arose, by sequencing selected representative passages (P10, P20, P30, P40, P50, P70, P80 and P90).
 We found that deleted and inverted haplotypes appeared as soon as P10 and that their proportion varied along the successive passages.
 The most striking feature was the rapid and total disappearance of the deletion between P8 and P99, raising many questions regarding the mechanisms that led to the clearance of this major haplotype.